atlassian-archive/dataschool/dataschool/_books/misrepresenting-data.md

 ---
 title: Misrepresenting Data
 meta_title: Misrepresenting Data web book
-description: Learn how to not make typical errors in interpreting data.
+description: Learn what the most common analysis mistakes are and how to avoid them.
+  Understand the cognitive biases and simple errors that effect every analyst.
 book_slug: misrepresenting-data
 authors:
 - _people/matt.md